 A great option is to book a full-day guided tour, such as the Mount Fuji and Lake Ashi day trip via bullet train from Tokyo.
-Not only will your organized day trip include one of the top train journeys to be found anywhere on the planet (these things are fast!), you'll also be treated to a fun cruise on beautiful Lake Ashi.
+Not only will your organized day trip include one of the top train journeys to be found anywhere on the planet (these things are fast!), but you'll also be treated to a fun cruise on beautiful Lake Ashi.

 Also included is a ride on an aerial tram to the pinnacle of Mount Komagatake, which offers amazing views over neighboring Mount Fuji (lunches can also be arranged).

-- Exploring Mount Fuji: A Visitor's Guide
+- Read More: Exploring Mount Fuji: A Visitor's Guide

 2. Nikkō National Park and Tōshō-gū Temple

-Given the fact it's a 2.5-hour train ride from downtown Tokyo, you'll want to make a full day of a visit to beautiful Nikkō National Park (Nikkō Kokuritsu Kōen) and its magnificent temples.
+Given the fact it's a 2.5-hour train ride from downtown Tokyo, you'll want to make a full day of a visit to the beautiful Nikkō National Park (Nikkō Kokuritsu Kōen) and its magnificent temples.

 Covering 1,407 square kilometers, this area of outstanding natural beauty boasts an abundance of mighty mountain peaks, ancient forests, wide expanses of moorland, lakes, and waterfalls, and is one of the most visited regions in Japan.

-A highlight for adventurers is the 2,578-meter-high Mount Oku-shirane, with its beautiful waterfalls accessible by clearly marked hiking trails.
+A highlight for adventurers is the 2,578-meter-high Mount Oku-Shirane, with its beautiful waterfalls accessible by clearly marked hiking trails.